chrisgit/chefspec-testing/03_stubbing_02/README.md

 ------------------
 In the recipe File.exists? is called as part of an only_if guard which runs in Chefs converge phase.

-Fortunately ChefSpec offers us a really nice hook for us to supply a code block to be executed between compiling cookbooks and converging.
+Fortunately ChefSpec has a really nice hook that enables the tester to supply a code block that will be executed between compiling cookbooks and converging.

-This means that we can delay the stubbing of File.exists? ensuring that fauxhai has loaded.
+This means that we can delay the stubbing of File.exists? so that the stub takes place after the cookbooks are loaded and before the resources are converged, fauxhai can carry on with it's business without us having to worry about it.

 The hook in ChefSpec is contained in the Runner class looks like this